The Biggest Loser Pinoy Edition season 1: Weigh-In Difference History

-Weigh-In Percentages History
+Weigh-in percentages history

 This week is a non-elimination week.

 Team allocation no longer exist beginning Week 7.

 This week is a Ryan-Eboy vs Andy-Leigh weigh-in.

 This week the bottom 4 contestants fell below the yellow line, instead of the usual 2.

 This week if the contestants collectively lose 30 lbs., no one would be eliminated.

 This week is duel week.
 The match-ups were Angela vs Art, Leigh vs Ryan and Raffy vs Winwin.

 This week the red line was implemented.
 The contestant who loses the least weight is automatically eliminated.

 This week is loved ones week.
 The weight lost by their loved ones served as the weight advantage for the contestants.

 This week is a non-elimination week since it is wildcard week.
 There are two biggest losers of the week: the biggest loser among the returning contestants will return to the game while the biggest loser among the remaining contestants is granted permanent immunity until the finale.

 This week the bottom 3 contestants fell below the yellow line, instead of the usual 2.
 The contestants above the yellow line are granted permanent immunity until the finale.
 No voting was done for this round and no one was eliminated at camp.
 Instead, the biggest loser (from day 1 until the finale) among the bottom 3 is granted the third and final spot towards becoming the Biggest Loser.
 While there are technically 5 contestants in the finale, only 3 are eligible of becoming the Biggest Loser.

 Contrary to the announcement on week 17, all 5 contestants in the finale are eligible of becoming the Biggest Loser.
 Because of this, the prizes of the 2nd and 3rd placers were increased to P500,000 each, while the 4th and 5th placers also received P500,000 each as well.